brookshelley/brookshelley.github.com/_drafts/2019-11-31-media-diet.md

 ## Books

+**The Starless Sea** -- Erin Morgenstern

+I read this in a delightful haze during the holiday weekend.
+I love stories like these, that are also about stories, and books, and love.
+I remember liking the Night Circus, but I absolutely adore The Starless Sea.
+This is a book for those of us who love exploring, and digging into a fantastical tale.

 **The Infinite Wait** -- Julia Wertz

 My friend Jenny recommended this one a while ago, and I finally got around to reading it.
 I couldn’t put it down.
 It’s hilarious, sad, and very close to home.
 I’d never heard of Wertz until now, but I plan to immediately buy all her comics.